Aravindh1895/Customer_Conversion_prediction/README.md

 ## Repository Structure

-- `data/`: Contains the dataset used for training and evaluation.
+- `insurance dataset.csv`: Contains the dataset used for training and evaluation.
 - `notebooks/`: Google colab demonstrating the data preprocessing, model training, and evaluation steps.
 - `models/`: Saved model files and related artifacts.
-- `src/`: Source code for data preprocessing, model fitting, and evaluation.
 - `README.md`: This file, providing an overview of the repository.

 ## Usage